marchaesen/vcxsrv/mesalib/docs/nir/alu.rst

 constant folded should be ALU operations.
 If it can't be constant folded, then it should probably be an intrinsic instead.

-Each ALU instruction has an opcode, which is a member of the :cpp:enum:`nir_op` enum, that describes what it does as well as how many arguments it takes.
+Each ALU instruction has an opcode, which is a member of the :c:enum:`nir_op` enum, that describes what it does as well as how many arguments it takes.
-Associated with each opcode is an metadata structure, :cpp:struct:`nir_op_info`, which shows how many arguments the opcode takes, information about data types, and algebraic properties such as associativity and commutivity.
-The info structure for each opcode may be accessed through a global :cpp:var:`nir_op_infos` array that’s indexed by the opcode.
+Associated with each opcode is an metadata structure, :c:struct:`nir_op_info`, which shows how many arguments the opcode takes, information about data types, and algebraic properties such as associativity and commutativity.
+The info structure for each opcode may be accessed through a global :c:var:`nir_op_infos` array that’s indexed by the opcode.

 ALU operations are typeless, meaning that they're only defined to convert a certain bit-pattern input to another bit-pattern output.
 The only concrete